At the 1972 Olympic Games, members of Black September took 11 Israeli athletes hostage, only to execute them when a German rescue plan went wrong.

 Executing The Munich Massacre

 During the second week of the games, on the morning of Sept.
-5, 1972, they used stolen keys to break into the apartment of the Israeli athletes.
+5, 1972, Black September militants used stolen keys to break into the apartment of the Israeli athletes.
 The episode known as the Munich Massacre was now underway.

 Black September first released the members of the Olympic teams from Uruguay and Hong Kong, who had been sharing the apartment with the Israelis, before taking 11 members of the Israeli team hostage.
 Moshe Weinberg, the Israeli team’s weightlifting coach, and Yossef Romano, a weightlifter, attempted to fight back against their attackers but were shot and killed.
 These two men were the first victims of the Munich Massacre.